prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

     - (light or dark--top-bar) Clock menu offset: 7
     - Animation: No Animation (only if computer is lagging)
     - (light or dark--top-bar) Notification Banner Position: Top End
-- Mouse Follows Focus by LeonMatthes
+- Mouse Follows Focus by LeonMatthes (Disable on multi-monitor setups)
 - (light or dark--top-bar) Mpris Label by moon-0xff
   - Panel
     - Extension place: center